opensvc/docs.opensvc.com/source/agent.man.svcmon.rst

 	       --updatedb
 	              update resource status in central database

-	       --verbose
+	       -v, --verbose
-	              display per-resource status for each selected service
+	              display resource groups status for each selected service

 	       --maxdelaydb=DELAY
 	              introduce a random delay before pushing to database to level the load  on